 Unfortunately you can not because of the restrictions of taking electric powered vehicles onto a plane.

 Yes you can.
-Every Stigo comes with a COC certificate and all the documentation needed to get license plates, insurance and to be road legal in European countries.
+For Europe, every Stigo comes with a COC certificate and all the documentation needed to get license plates, insurance and to be road legal in European countries.
+For the US, Canada and elsewhere, this COC provides all details on the device, and can be used as a Manufacturer’s Statement of Origin as appropriate..
 Stigo scooters can be registered in all EU countries as L1e mopeds.
+In the US, the registration requirements for L1e mopeds vary by state.
+You are responsible for understanding your local state and municipal regulations.
+Federally, since these devices have a maximum speed of 20 mph they are exempt from FMVSS.
 As part of the type approval, we are required to add Certificate of Conformity (COC) document with each bike we sell.

 There is no need for that.
 The design of the Stigo is such that the rider’s weight is distributed between three supporting points: arms, legs and upper body – this reduces stress to muscles and back.
 This is the same concept which city bikes are based on.
 The muscles are perfectly built to work with the double S-shape, the ideal sitting position.
 Experts believe that your riding position is supporting the spine when you maintain the S-shape.
 The Stigo riding position is designed to support the natural S-shaped spine, allowing for even distribution of body weight.
 The Stigo riding position also allows for 80-90 degree angle between the arms and the upper body for good load distribution – this reduces the supporting work of shoulder, arm and back muscles.
 According to experts, a comfortable relaxed riding position is when the handlebar is not more than 10cm from the saddle level.
 That maintains the 90 deg angle between arm and body, allowing the body to relax while riding long distances.